AstaRem/react-portfolio/README.md

 Here is a MVP for my React Portfolio.
 I have used React to create this single page application.

-In the header of the page is my name and navigation.
-I use React router to navigate through the page. user lands to Home page:
+In the header of the page is my name and Navigation.
+I use React Router to navigate through the page.
+User lands to Home page:

 ![home](./public/imgREADME/home.jpg)